Jellyneo

 Bag of Broken Neopoints

-FALSE: Gives you millions of Neopoints if you get it repaired.
+✘ FALSE: Gives you millions of Neopoints if you get it repaired.

 Bag of Infinite Neggs

-FALSE: Gives you infinite Neggs to keep.
+✘ FALSE: Gives you infinite Neggs to keep.

-TRUE: It's a Battledome item, so it'll only work there.
+✔ TRUE: It's a Battledome item, so it'll only work there.
 When you use this in a fight, it'll give you three Basic Healing Neggs (each of which heal 5 hit points).
 You do not keep these Neggs once the fight is over.

-FALSE: Grants you wishes.
+✘ FALSE: Grants you wishes.

-FALSE: Can be redeemed at the Mystery Island Training School.
+✘ FALSE: Can be redeemed at the Mystery Island Training School.

-TRUE: Codestone plushies are just plushies.
+✔ TRUE: Codestone plushies are just plushies.
 Only actual codestones are accepted for training.

 Empty Pillow Case

-FALSE: On Christmas Day, it'll be filled with goodies.
+✘ FALSE: On Christmas Day, it'll be filled with goodies.

 Gift Box

-Glass Paint Brush, Stone Paint Brush
+Glass Paint Brush

-FALSE: Can be used to paint your pets.
+✘ FALSE: Can be used to paint your pets.

-Item appearance: Many items on Neopets look very similar but are different in every other aspect.
+Many items on Neopets look very similar but are different in every other aspect.
 If you're in a hurry, you might get tricked into buying the wrong thing.
 Be careful purchasing from a user shop where the background and font colours are the same, because that's often used to obscure the item's name.
 Can you tell the difference between the following items?

 Be careful when a lender wants you to split your offer.
 The Trading Post has a limit when it comes to the amount of NP you can put on one lot (currently it's 2,000,000 NP).
 If the item you're borrowing is worth more than that, a scammer will try to get you to offer the excess on a cheap item.
 They'll accept this trade but won't accept your other offer on the actual item you're trying to borrow and you end up paying for lousy junk.
 Only offer on the stuff you want to borrow, nothing else.

-The Trading Post/Auction House: If you're looking to buy very valuable items, always use the Trading Post or Auction House.
+If you're looking to buy very valuable items, always use the Trading Post or Auction House.
 Just because someone's computer is slow or they want a quick trade doesn't mean you should start sending them stuff and hope they send the proper items in return.

-False inflation/deflation: There are circumstances where inflation or deflation is normal.
+There are circumstances where inflation or deflation is normal.
 If an item recently became retired or wearable then you'd expect prices to rise; conversely, if an item was given away through a sponsor or freebie event then you'd expect prices to fall rapidly.
 This is perfectly alright because the Neopets economy operates on a supply and demand basis.

 Inflating/deflating things falsely and on purpose is considered a scam, though.
 How can you tell the difference?
 Here are some examples:

-- Asking for 150,000 NP for an item, and then receiving and accepting an offer of 170,000 NP
+• Not a Scam: Asking for 1,500,000 NP for an item, and then receiving and accepting an offer of 1,700,000 NP.

-Chain letters: These are nothing new, you might see them through e-mail, too.
 A chain letter says something like: "Copy and paste this message ten times to get a free item!"
 This is absolutely false and will not work on Neopets; all it does is clutter up message boards and it's a reportable offence.

-Begging/asking for donations: This even happens with NC Mall items!
 Someone tells you a story about how they (or their friend) lost their account; they're trying to rebuild and would like some help in the form of donations.
 Not everyone who asks for charity is trying to scam you, but again, this has been abused so much by scammers that it's difficult to tell if someone's being genuine or not.
 Ultimately, donating is your decision, but don't give more than you can afford to lose.

 Another scenario is where someone asks for a paint brush or Hidden Tower item because they got a faerie quest through a random event asking for that.
 Real faerie quests don't ask for rarity 101 or higher items.